huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 fully connected layers (which are involved in GEMMs (General Matrix Multiplications)).

 [Tensor Core Requirements](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html#requirements-tc)
 define the multiplier based on the dtype and the hardware.
-For example, for fp16 a multiple of 8 is recommended, unless it's an A100 GPU, in which case use multiples of 64.
+For instance, for fp16 data type a multiple of 8 is recommended, unless it's an A100 GPU, in which case use multiples of 64.

-For parameters that are small, there is also [Dimension Quantization Effects](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html#dim-quantization) to consider, this is where tiling happens and the right multiplier can have a significant speedup.
+For parameters that are small, consider also [Dimension Quantization Effects](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html#dim-quantization).
+This is where tiling happens and the right multiplier can have a significant speedup.

 ## Gradient Accumulation

 Model weights are not the only thing that is stored in memory during the training process.
 Other components consuming GPU memory are optimizer states, gradients, forward activations saved for gradient computation, temporary buffers, and functionality-specific memory.
-By reducing the memory footprint of some of these components, we can optimize overall GPU memory usage.
+By reducing the memory footprint of some of these components, you can optimize overall GPU memory usage.

 The **gradient accumulation** method aims to calculate gradients in smaller increments instead of computing them for the